bgonzalezbustamante/CPS-Ranking/README.md

 ## Researchers to be Added

-1. Ryan E. Carlin (ID -eHDvsQAAAAJ)
-2. Sebastian Rivera (ID Z_hzOvcAAAAJ)
-3. Jaime Lindh (ID puGitsoAAAAJ)
-4. Martin Schuster (ID ybpn9pEAAAAJ)
-5. Pedro Fierro (ID RrzlOTIAAAAJ)
-6. Emmanuelle Barozet (ID NLiNCD0AAAAJ)
-7. Pamela Figueroa Rubio (ID 1pAw2bwAAAAJ)
-8. Ignacio Cienfuegos (ID desdAPoAAAAJ)
-9. Susana Riquelme Parra (ID JKUtx6oAAAAJ)
+1.

 *Note: If you like to suggest someone, please [open an issue](https://github.com/bgonzalezbustamante/CPS-Ranking/issues/new) on GitHub or send an email to  cps-ranking@training-datalab.com.
-The next measurement will be collected by December 2023.*
+The next measurement will be collected by March 2024.*

 ## Disclaimer